medegw01/raccoon.js/README.md

 [![Build Status](https://travis-ci.org/medegw01/raccoon.js.svg?branch=master)](https://travis-ci.org/medegw01/raccoon.js)

-raccoon.js is a Javascript chess library that is used for chess position evaluation; best move search; move generation or validation; piece placement or movement; check, checkmate, stalemate, and insufficient material detection.
+raccoon.js is a JavaScript chess engine that is used for chess position evaluation; best move search; move generation or validation; piece placement or movement; check, checkmate, stalemate, and insufficient material detection.

 raccoon.js has been extensively tested in node.js and most modern browsers.